 We’ve been successful in getting resolutions passed in both the Veterans of Foreign Wars and the American Legion calling on the US government to investigate the attack.

-We’ve been successful in ensuring USS Liberty crewmen received the medals and awards
+We’ve been successful in ensuring USS Liberty crewmen received the medals and awards they are entitled to.

 We’ve been successful in submitting a War Crimes Report to the Department of the Army (as their procedure requires).
-This action moved the Department of Defense to waive its obligation under the Department of Defense Law of War Program rule making it mandatory “to investigate all alleged violations of the laws of war whether committed by or against the United States.
+This action moved the Department of Defense to waive its obligation under the Department of Defense Law of War Program rule making it mandatory “to investigate all alleged violations of the laws of war whether committed by or against the United States.”

 What we have been unsuccessful at is having Members of Congress admit that the US government has never investigated the attack on our ship.